MicrosoftDocs/Viva/WorkplaceAnalytics/Use/pm-home.md

 > [!Note]
 > Only managers assigned the **Group manager** role in Workplace Analytics can see these insights.

-As a people manager, you can get actionable insights about your team that are based on industry expert research.
+As a people manager, you can get actionable insights about your team based on industry expert research.
 You can see how your team is currently getting work done and get suggestions on maintaining employee engagement, improving team collaboration, and increasing organizational agility.

-The following is available to help you lead your team toward more effective business outcomes:
+Use the following available information to lead your team toward more effective business outcomes:

 * **Employee experience** - Research shows that happy employees help boost productivity and reduce turnover.
 These insights and suggestions can help you maintain positive employee experiences, such as evaluating how much time your team is working after hours on email or instant messages, and if your team is getting enough 1:1 time with you and other managers.